Macmod/nsrip/README.md

   -d, --domain string        Specify the target domain -l, --list string          Specify a file with a list of target domains -n, --nameservers string   Specify the nameserver list to use (aws, azure, gcp, cloud, or the path to a custom file) (default "cloud")
-  -q, --quiet                Only output raw results -v, --verbose              Verbose mode
+  -o, --output string        Output file where to save results -q, --quiet                Only output raw results -v, --verbose              Verbose mode
   -w, --workers int          Specify the number of workers (default 10)